TrashMob-eco/TrashMob/README.md

 Here's what needs to be done before we can launch
 1. UI
   1. Styling
+    1. Bootstrap theme
+    1. Make forms and grids presentable
-    1. Required field indicators
+    1. Add Required field indicators
-    1. Number of characters remaining
-    1. Carousel Content
+    1. Improve Carousel Content / verify images not licensed
-    1. Bold field names
+    1. Make field names more prominent
-    1. Bootstrap theme?
+    1. Add logo to header
   1. Get proper logo
     1. In process
+1. Brand sign in pages (need logo and colors)
-  1. Fix email issues (waiting for DNS Servers to update)
+1. Fix email issues (waiting for DNS Servers to update - Joe working on this)
-  1. Brand sign in pages

 ## High Priority Post Launch Items
 These items did not make the cut for launch but need to be done
   1. Ensure user can't multi-click buttons